skywind3000/z.lua/README.md

 - **(No argument)**: `cd` into the project root, the project root the nearest parent directory with `.git`/`.hg`/`.svn` in it.
 - **(One argument)**: `cd` into the closest parent starting with keyword, if not find, go to the parent containing keyword.
 - **(Two arguments)**: replace the first value with the second one (in the current path).
+  If simple substitution does not work, falls back to fuzzily replacing path components.

 Let's start by aliasing `z -b` to `zb`: